LUN storage: Working with a SAN's logical unit numbers

 A comprehensive collection of articles, videos and more, hand-picked by our editors

-Each LUN identifies a specific logical unit, which may be a part of a hard disk drive, an entire storage drive, or all of parts of several storage drives such as hard disks, solid-state drives or tapes, in one or more storage systems.
-A LUN can reference an entire RAID set, a single disk or partition, or multiple hard disks or partitions.
+The logical unit may be a part of a storage drive, an entire storage drive, or all of parts of several storage drives such as hard disks, solid-state drives or tapes, in one or more storage systems.
+A LUN can reference an entire RAID set, a single drive or partition, or multiple storage drives or partitions.
 In any case, the logical unit is treated as if it is a single device and is identified by the logical unit number.
 The capacity limit of a LUN varies by system.

 Continue Reading About logical unit number (LUN)

 'logical unit number (LUN)' is part of the:

 How does a virtual LUN differ from a physical LUN?

 0 ResponsesJoin the Discussion